Are you planning to travel the world on a budget, but you aren’t sure how hostels work?

 Ultimately, staying in a hostel is a great way to travel cheaply and see more of the world – so don’t be afraid to give it a try!
 The most important thing is to know what to expect and to appreciate a hostel for what it is.
 If you are expecting a cotton duvet, room service and complete quiet and serenity you will be happier at a hotel.
 However, if you are open to sharing, being social and getting to know people in a comfortable, laid back and fun atmosphere you will love the hostel experience.

-If you have any other questions about staying in hostels, please ask us in the comments below and we will answer them!
+If you have any other questions about staying in hostels or about how hostels work in general, please ask us in the comments below and we will answer them!